reactioncommerce/reaction-docs/developer/testing/creating-test-data.md

 For Meteor integration tests, see [Creating Test Data for Meteor Tests](/developer/testing/creating-test-data-meteor.md).

-For non-Meteor Jest tests, Reaction Commerce provides a simple data `Factory` test util that can create mock data for unit and integration test.
+For non-Meteor Jest tests, Reaction Commerce provides a simple data `Factory` test utility that can create mock data for unit and integration test.
 The test util uses [@reactioncommerce/data-factory](https://github.com/reactioncommerce/data-factory) to attach all core schemas to the `Factory` object.

 ## Creating mock data
 Creating mock data structures.